Frequently Asked Questions

 Yes, the City of Guelph rents out rooms or the auditorium for your group or club meetings or special events.
 Please visit the Services page for details, or make a booking request on the Contact Us page.

 Do I have to be a senior to volunteer at the Evergreen Seniors Community Centre?

-No, you do not have to be a senior to volunteer at the Evergreen or the GWSA, and our insurance covers all volunteers.
+No, GWSA policies do not require anyone to be a senior to volunteer at the Evergreen or the GWSA, and our insurance covers all volunteers.
 In fact, those younger that 55 can often bring different skills and perspectives that benefit the members.
-If you would like to volunteer with the Evergreen or the GWSA, please contact Becky MacDonald, Coordinator of Volunteer Services regarding your decision to volunteer with the GWSA.
+If you would like to volunteer, please contact Becky MacDonald, Coordinator of Volunteer Services.

 Member / Non-member Rights or Privileges